EvanForsythe/BB485/week02.md

 Vim operates in different modes, each serving a distinct purpose:

-1. **Normal Mode**: Default mode for navigation and executing commands.
+1. **Command Mode**: Default mode for navigation and executing commands.
 2. **Insert Mode**: Mode for inserting and editing text.
 3. **Visual Mode**: Mode for selecting blocks of text.

 To switch between modes:

-- **Normal Mode**: Press `Esc`.
+- **Command Mode**: Press `Esc`.
 - **Insert Mode**: Press `i` while in Normal Mode.
 - **Visual Mode**: Press `v` while in Normal Mode.

 ### Navigation

-In Normal Mode, you can navigate through the text using the following commands:
+In Command Mode, you can navigate through the text using the following commands:

 - **Arrow keys**: Move the cursor in the respective direction.
 - **h**: Move left.